This page is intended as a guide to address frequently asked questions. Please browse the guide or visit our website for more information.

 The UTRGV Digital Collections help fulfill UTRGV's educational mission.
 Materials found in these collections are either in the public domain, are made available by permission, or are permitted by an exception such as fair use.
 Although these materials are publicly accessible, some restrictions on further use may still apply.
 Permitted uses are limited to research, educational, and scholarly purposes.

 If you have any information about an item you've seen in our digital collections, or if you are the copyright owner and believe your work is not properly attributed or is used without proper authorization, please let us know.
-Send your inquiries to archives@utrgv.edu including your contact information and a link the relevant content.
+Send your inquiries to archives@utrgv.edu including your contact information and a link to relevant content.

 Search ProQuest Dissertations & Theses Global for recent dissertations and theses.
 If you are off campus, then you may need to login using your UTRGV credentials to access this online database.